steadramon/ESPGeiger/docs/index.md

 # Disclaimer
 {: .highlight }
-> The creators of ESPGeiger make no claims about the suitability of the firmware or hardware for measuring radiation in any serious/life threatening situation.
+> The creators of ESPGeiger make no claims about the suitability of the firmware or hardware for measuring radiation in any serious or life threatening situation.
 ESPGeiger is created as an educational resource for hobbyists and makers a-like.
 >
 > Always avoid the high voltage elements on any Geiger Counter, many of which have exposed circuitry.
 >